anshul9982/MultiThreaded-WebServer/README.md

 This repository contains basic client-server model to illustrate core networking concepts:

-**Multi-Threaded**: A more robust server that spawns a new thread for each incoming client connection.
+**Multi-Threaded**: A robust server that spawns a new thread for each incoming client connection.
 This allows it to handle multiple clients concurrently, which is essential for real-world applications.
 The accompanying client can simulate multiple concurrent connections to test the server's capabilities.

 ## Features